rxsio/firo-docs/docs/Resources/Guidelines/writing_documentation.md

 ---
-title: Writing documentation
+title: Writing Documentation
 ---

 Documentation is vital for any project as it enhances communication and ensures that information is clearly conveyed.
 Well-crafted documentation should be accessible, readable, and understandable to its intended audience.
 It helps consolidate the solutions developed and facilitates onboarding new team members.
 This guideline aims to outline key principles for writing effective documentation and provide an overview of Markdown components for structuring content.

-## General rules
+## General Rules

 1. **Be Clear and Concise:** Use simple language, avoid jargon, and present information in a direct and succinct manner.
-2. **Organize Information Logically:** Use headings, subheadings, and bullet points for clear structure, and include a table of contents if the document is lengthy.
+2. **Organize Information Logically:** Use headings, subheadings, and bullet points for clear structure.
 3. **Provide Context:** Offer necessary background information and clearly state the purpose of each section.
 4. **Use Visual Aids:** Include diagrams, screenshots, and other visuals to enhance understanding.
 5. **Justify Design Decisions:** Explain the reasons behind design choices, including benefits and alternatives.